 It has been a long, long and eventful season for Liverpool and it is finally over.
 It has been unnerving, yet somehow it won’t leave a bitter feeling.
 Mainly because there’s a brighter hope for the future under Klopp.
-Now you can all relax and switch to calmer activities, or perhaps if you want to keep the adrenalin flowing you might want to try your luck on a game of Roulette, or a spin at the fruit machines.
-Hoping that you’ll have more luck than Liverpool FC in their two finals this season, download and play and see what happens.
-Speaking of Liverpool and the team’s luck, there’s a growing feeling that despite the fact that the season was in many respects unsuccessful, we’re in for something truly amazing in the following seasons, maybe even the upcoming ones.
+There’s a growing feeling that despite the fact that the season was in many respects unsuccessful, we’re in for something truly amazing in the following seasons, maybe even the upcoming ones.
 But first things first, we have to recapitulate on everything that happened this season and hopefully draw some positives from this experience.

 End of an Era